 - 1.1.
 Applicants: Funding is available for BactiVac Network members only (for free membership apply [here](#)).
 Proposals must include a minimum of two BactiVac Network members from different institutions, with one member of the partnership being based in the UK.
 Applications that are LMIC led and/or involve LMIC co-applicants, industry led and/or involve industry co-applicants, Early Career Researcher (ECR) led and/or involve ECR co-applicants are particularly encouraged.
-BactiVac is keen to receive applications for catalyst funding from members not funded in previous rounds of pump-priming awards. - 1.2.
-Value of grant: each catalyst project award will typically be for a maximum of £50,000 (100% full economic costing fEC) of funding over a maximum 6 month period.
-Exceptionally, we will consider funding projects up to a value of £100,000 (100% fEC) for a period of up to 8 months (this level of funding will require a strong case within the 'Resource Justification' section of the application form).
+BactiVac is keen to receive applications for catalyst funding from members not funded in previous rounds of pump-priming awards.
+Due to the funding regulations to which BactiVac has to abide by, please note that applicants from China cannot be lead applicant (as our funding model is that all funds go via the lead applicant institution).
+Co-applicants from China can be included on applications but as the Network is unable to provide any funding to China, such a co-applicant would not be eligible to apply for budget within the Application. - 1.2.
+Value of grant: each catalyst project award will typically be for a maximum of £50,000 (100% full economic costing fEC) of funding over a maximum 6-month period.
+Exceptionally, we will consider funding projects up to a value of £100,000 (100% fEC) for a period of up to 12 months (this level of funding will require a strong case within the 'Resource Justification' section of the application form).
 Projects should be costed on a full economic cost (fEC) basis.
-Please note, BactiVac will award funding at 80% fEC for academic institutions based in the UK (with the remaining 20% of their project costs match funded by their institution) and at 100% fEC for all other institutions, including applicants based in industry and [LMIC](#) countries. - 1.3.
+Please note, BactiVac will award funding at 80% fEC for academic institutions based in the UK (with the remaining 20% of their project costs match funded by their institution) and at 100% fEC for all other institutions, including applicants based in industry and [LMIC](#) countries (the list of LMIC countries is subject to change by [the OECD](#)). - 1.3.
 LMIC funding: to be considered 'LMIC' you must be based for your work in an LMIC country.
-A list of LMIC countries can be found [here](#); all listed countries are eligible. - 1.4.
+A list of LMIC countries can be found [here](#); all listed countries are eligible but please note that (the list of LMIC countries is subject to change by [the OECD](#)). - 1.4.
 Scope/activities supported: all projects must be within the scope of the BactiVac Network and its remit (further information on this can be found on our [website](#)).
-We are also interested in funding projects that advance the ability to tackle the global challenge of antimicrobial resistance (AMR) through the development of vaccines to bacterial pathogens.
-Eligible costs include direct salaries (costed on a fEC basis, as described above), consumables, animal purchase & housing, sample shipment.
+Please note that ALL projects in this round MUST focus on pathogens with outbreak potential (see Appendix 1 for further scope details). - 1.5.
+Eligible costs: include direct salaries (costed on a fEC basis, as described above), consumables, animal purchase & housing, sample shipment.
 Some travel costs for visits between collaborators are allowed if justifiable; costs stated must be reasonable and via economy class only.
 VAT is allowable when applicable.
 Costs must be in Great British Pounds (GBP).
 Total project funding requested must not exceed the maximum value allowed (see section 1.2).
-Total duration of the project must not exceed 8 months and all projects must start no later than 01 December 2022, with funds available from 01 November 2022. - 1.5.
-Activities not supported: research outside the BactiVac objectives and remit; research that will not deliver outputs/outcomes that are primarily of benefit to LMICs; projects from non-members of BactiVac; PhD studentships; large equipment purchase (over £10,000); projects without collaboration between two or more institutions; Principal Investigator (PI) and co-applicant project supervision costs.
+Total duration of the project must not exceed 12 months and all projects must start no later than 01 November 2024, with funds available from 01 October 2024. - 1.6.
+Activities not supported: research outside the BactiVac objectives and remit; research that will not deliver outputs/outcomes that are primarily of benefit to LMICs; projects from nonmembers of BactiVac; PhD studentships; large equipment purchase (over £10,000); projects without collaboration between two or more institutions; Principal Investigator (PI) and co-applicant project supervision costs.